nehiljain/talks/airflow-summit-2020/presentation.md

 ---

-## Been there felt that?
+## 🙋 Been there done that? 🙋‍♂️

 ---

-## 🙋 Been there felt that? 🙋‍♂️
+## Classify the problems

 - Toil
 - Data Discovery
 - Data Trust
-- Throw over the boundary, ambiguous ownership
+- Throw over the boundary
+- Ambiguous ownership
 - Cannot scale Data Analytics

 ^